lovepamba/lovepamba.github.io/_posts/2019-09-07-lighter-than-a-paper-bag.md

 Also, it is no surprise that the women these ex-boyfriends decided to wife are light-skin or not black.
 And if the woman happens to be darker, it is because she has "good hair".
 This is 2019.

-Men who "loved" me have nitpicked the hell out of my natural existence.
+Men who have "loved" me have nitpicked the hell out of my natural existence.